Anil Deshmukh: CBI and ED probe

 The probe has been criticized by NCP chief, Sharad Pawar.

 In January 2022, Anil Deshmukh filed for a bail plea as usual but was rejected by the Special Court and is currently lodged at the Arthur Jail.

 Deshmukh dislocated his shoulder whilst being in judicial custody.
 His application to get the surgery to correct that in a privately run hospital rather than a government run facility has been opposed by ED.
-The judgement is pending in the case.
+The judgement was pending in the case as of 2022.